b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 >
 > ***15*** *==How do ye know of their surety==?
 Behold, ye cannot know of things which ye do not see; therefore ==ye cannot know== that there shall be a Christ.*

-Let's take a moment to zoom out&mdash; we're reading Alma chapter 30.
+Let's take a moment to zoom out&mdash;we're reading Alma chapter 30.
 Any Mormon who had been paying attention in Seminary could remind you that only two chapters later, Alma the Younger advises us that *faith is not knowledge* ([1](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p21#p21), [2](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p26#p26), [3](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p34#p34)).

 That said, what I understand Korihor to be saying here is "there isn't tangible evidence of Christ. ==You don't *know* He's coming==.
 This is a tradition that you should give critical evaluation to."